coderefinery/DEPRECATED-git-archaeology/_episodes/02-bisecting.md

 ### Motivation

-The motivation for this exercise is to be able to do archaeology with Git on a source code where the bug is difficult to see visually.
-Finding the offending commit is often more than half the debugging.
+The motivation for this exercise is to be able to do archaeology with Git on a source code where the bug is difficult to see visually. **Finding the offending commit is often more than half the debugging**.

 ### Background